-The first, “Six Office Design Trends to Watch in 2016” by Kontor takes a look at some of the “must-haves” for innovative offices in the coming year.
+The first, “Six Office Design Trends to Watch this year” by Kontor takes a look at some of the “must-haves” for innovative offices in the coming year.
 Among the trends, they discuss using rustic wood finishes, bright colors and office interiors that borrow elements from residential design.
 They also suggest “Furniture on the Go” and “Personal Space” as trends to watch, noting that today’s office inhabitants have varying work styles that require flexibility in office furnishings.
 Noise levels and employee privacy become concerns in some open plan office layouts, so updated cubicle design, as well as some multi-functional storage options, offer ways to provide personal space.

 The next article, “8 Top Office Design Trends for 2016” from Fast Company explores some of the same themes of color and texture usage and implementing the rustic look of the outdoors throughout the interior.
 They also discuss trends like hiding wires and designated lounge areas.
 Again flexibility is a primary emphasis as 3 of their trends (Multipurpose Workspaces, Community Tables and The End of Permanent Layouts) all address the concerns that office designs and layouts are in the midst of a culture shift.

 I would encourage you to take a look at both articles if for no other reason than to see the beautiful offices they showcase.
 Now you may not have a chance to work in an office quite like one of these, but there is a common theme that ties all of these beautiful spaces together – the absence of clutter.
 That’s where an innovative and well thought out office storage plan comes into play.
 You would imagine they would have to keep up with office supplies, files, incoming and outgoing mail as well as other things needed to run a business.
 But this material is out of site (for looks) but most likely readily available (for productivity).
 Makes you wonder how they did it!

 When evaluating office storage, there are several questions to consider: